Commonly asked questions about our products:

 How long do your products stay fresh?

 The ‘Best Before’ date printed on each package represents the last day the product should be consumed to guarantee the best Kar’s quality, flavor and freshness.
-For example, the ‘Best Before’ code date of 061512 means that it was packaged on June 15, 2011, and should be consumed by June 15, 2012.
-Once opened, the freshness of our products will depend on the ingredients and storage conditions.
+For example, the ‘Best Before’ code date of 061514 means that it was packaged on June 15, 2013, and should be consumed by June 15, 2014.
+Once opened, the freshness of our products will depend on the ingredients and your method of storage.
+Kar’s snacks stay freshest when stored in a cool, dry place.

 How should I store an opened package of your product?

 Kar’s packaging helps preserve the freshness of the product until it’s opened.
 At that point you should plan to consume the product within a few weeks.
-Nuts can be refrigerated or frozen to extend the shelf life.
+Nuts can be refrigerated or frozen to extend the shelf life to about four weeks.

 I have a nut allergy.
 Do you offer any peanut-free snacks?